-When looking for the latest and greatest in nutritional ingredients, warm, shallow and all around less than appetizing bodies of water are some of the last places an individual might look.
-And yet, these marshy and pond-like environments happen to be the ideal blossoming grounds for one of today’s hottest green foods: Spirulina, or as we like to refer to it, the undisputed nutritional king of the single-celled blue-green algae family.
+When looking for the latest and greatest in nutritional ingredients, warm, shallow and all around less than appetizing water bodies are some of the last places an individual might look.
+And yet, these marshy and pond-like environments happen to be the ideal environment for one of today's hottest green foods: Spirulina, or as we like to refer to it, the undisputed nutritional king of the single-celled blue-green algae family.

 Taking its name from the spiral shape of its cells, spirulina has been recognized as one of the oldest forms of life on earth.
 According to Kerry Watson, a natural products specialist for SPINS, "Spirulina is a type of lake algae that contains a high percentage of complete protein as well as vitamins, minerals, carotenoids and antioxidants.
 It's an ancient superfood..."1 Despite having been around for thousands of years, it seems that this single-celled wonder has taken the new millennium by storm.